 Thousands of us poured into Whitehall Station on the tip of Manhattan early Sunday morning to board the ferries that would take us to Staten Island.
 My nerves were a mess, the crowds were huge and the lines for the bathroom where 100 people long.
 All the runners were friendly, sharing marathon stories, cheering, singing songs from their home countries – terminal was bursting with excitement.
 I was so thankful that I was able to meet up with my teammate Brian and go thru the rest of the journey to the starting line with him.
 There was something so comforting about being with a friend when surrounded by 50,000 strangers.

 On the Ferry, most runners were quiet, enjoying the time to sit and rest while looking out at the Hudson River and Lady Liberty waving us on.
 It was only when we arrived in Staten Island that the chaos ensued.
 The terminal was packed, the lines were insane and no one was moving!
 A shuttle transfer that should have taken 15 minutes ended up taking over an hour and a half.
-We finally arrived to the starting village, went thru security and headed to our corral only to find that it had already closed and we couldn’t run in our scheduled start time.
+We finally arrived at the starting village, went thru security and headed to our corral only to find that it had already closed and we couldn’t run in our scheduled start time.
 Our start was delayed 20 minutes, just enough time for me to get my music and apps setup and send a quick text to friends and family so they knew I’d be starting late.

 We moved to our start on the lower level of the Verrazano Bridge.
 The National Anthem echoed thru the crowd and the blast of the cannon signaled the start of our race.
 Our starting pace was slow because the crowds were so thick.
 I knew it was great to start conservative in order to finish strong, but it also gave me another advantage.
 I spent the first mile and a half of the race on the left side of the bridge, looking out at the New York City Skyline and the Freedom Tower welcoming us to the five boroughs.